 Skin contact can be fine if you wash afterward, but a common problem is touching your eyes or mouth before washing.
 This can cause massive irritation and potential toxic ingestion.

 When storing them, make sure they are very clean or well out of reach of pets and children.
 Both would be best, but do what you can.

 8. Reduction Helps Recycling

-The final tip to help make recycling your printer ink cartridges easy is to do what you can to reduce your use.
+The final tip to help make recycling your HP instant ink cartridges easy is to do what you can to reduce your use.
 The fewer used cartridges you have, the less you will need to recycle.

-This does not mean not printing or ignoring ink cartridges.
-Instead, be mindful of when you print and do your best to print with page space in mind.
+This does not mean not printing or ignoring inkjet cartridges.
+Instead ink, be mindful of when you print and do your best to print with page space in mind.

 Quality Care, Quality Product

-Printer ink recycling can be a quick and efficient method of keeping landfills free of printer cartridge plastic.
+Inkjet printers that are been recycled can be a quick and efficient method of keeping landfills free of laser printers cartridge plastic.
 Doing your part doesn't have to be a pain.

 When all is said and done, you'll need some new printer cartridges!
 From every brand to every style, we have you covered.
 Need help finding what you need?
-Contact us today for more information!
+For more information and customer satisfaction!
+Contact us today